exasol/public-knowledgebase/Database-Features/skyline-tutorial-energymap.md

 # Skyline Tutorial: Energymap
 ## Background

-This solution contains a basic tutorial for Exasol's Skyline feature.
+This article contains a basic tutorial for Exasol's Skyline feature.

 ## Task description and pre-requisites